 What are sensory bins?

 Sensory bins are a tactile experience in a container usually filled with beans, rice, noodles, beads, corn, water beads, or sand.
-They are extremely easy to make.
+They are extremely easy and can be inexpensive to make.
 I like to use Sterilite plastic bins with lids, but you can use any container and any size.
 Then add any filler and any objects – toys, spoons, strainers, plastic eggs, rakes.
 You can make them themed for the time of year or for a particular unit.
 There are tons of sensory bin ideas online if you need inspiration.
 Here’s a Pinterest board I have specially dedicated to this topic to get your creative juices flowing!
+I also compiled a list of many more filler ideas that aren’t as messy and are easier to clean-up (compared to beans and rice).

 Why I love sensory bins!